Salemal-nahdi/coffs-coast-pest-control/README.md

   - Email: coffscoastpc@gmail.com
   - ABN: 95610493013

-### 🚀 How to Launch
+### 🚀 How to Deploy to Netlify

-1. Upload all files to your web hosting:
+1. **Push to GitHub** (already done! ✅)
+   - Your code is at: https://github.com/Salemal-nahdi/coffs-coast-pest-control

+2. **Deploy to Netlify:**
+   - Go to [netlify.com](https://netlify.com) and sign up/login
+   - Click "Add new site" → "Import an existing project"
+   - Connect to GitHub and select your repository
+   - Click "Deploy site"
+   - That's it!
+Your site will be live in seconds!

+3. **Contact Form:**
+   - The form is pre-configured to work with Netlify Forms
+   - After deployment, go to your Netlify dashboard → Forms to see submissions
+   - You can set up email notifications for new form submissions
+   - No additional setup required!

+### 📁 Required Files

+Make sure these files are in your repository:
    - `index.html`
    - `styles.css`
    - `script.js`
    - `logo-no-background.png`

-2. The contact form is configured to work with Netlify Forms automatically when deployed to Netlify.
-No additional setup required!

 ### 💻 Technologies Used